molinadavid/teslabox/README.md

 - Telegram recipients (comma seperated list of Telegram Chat IDs to notify)
 - Create dashcam clips (processes dashcam/track events.
 Default: enabled)
 - Quality (the higher you set this, the more space each clip would take.
 Default: Low)
 - Duration (the longer you set this, the more time and space each clip would take.
-Default: 30)
+Default: 45)
 - Create sentry clips (processes sentry events.
 Default: enabled)
-- Send early warning (notifies you immediately of sentry event, even before clip has processed.
+- Send early warning (notifies you immediately of sentry event + thumbnail, before clip finished processing.
 Default: disabled)
 - Quality (the higher you set this, the more space each clip would take.
 Default: Medium)
 - Duration (the longer you set this, the more time and space each clip would take.
 Default: 30)
 - Stream (enables streaming.
 Default: disabled)